-5(h) The teacher develops and implements supports for learner literacy development across meaningful learning experiences.
+5(h) The teacher develops and implements supports for learner literacy development across còntent areas.

 5(i) The teacher understands the ways of knowing in his/her discipline, how it relates to other disciplinary approaches to inquiry, and the strengths and limitations of each approach in addressing problems, issues, and concerns.